Anatomy of a Backbend - Part 2

 Similar to our cue in our cervical spine, we aren’t aiming for a 100% maximal contraction but rather an engagement and sensation that our shoulder blades are being lifted and wrapped out of the way

 How do we know how much shrug or wrap to perform?
-Well in all honesty, this depends on the type of backbend you are performing.
-With open arm backbends (bridge), the shoulder blade requires at least 60 degrees of scapula upward rotation and elevation, whilst closed arm backbends (elbow backbend) won’t require as much upward rotation and elevation, but will still require protraction.
+Well, this depends on the type of backbend you are performing.
+With open shoulder backbends (bridge), the shoulder blade requires at least 60 degrees of scapula upward rotation and elevation, whilst closed arm backbends (elbow backbend) won’t require as much upward rotation and elevation, but will still require protraction.
 And unsurprisingly, chest stands won’t require shrugs or upward rotation because we aren’t moving our arms, so we instead will have to rely heavily on the proximal strength of the thoracic spine muscles to achieve this range of motion.

 Yellow Flags of the Thoracic Spine from backbends: